Wind power facts

 Offshore wind turbines

-Over the last decades, a row of huge wind farms (a group of wind turbines) have been established in the Danish Waters e.g. Anholt, Horns Rev, Femern Belt and Middelgrunden, and more are under construction.
+Over the last decades, a row of huge wind farms (a group of wind turbines) have been established in the Danish Waters and the North Sea e.g. Anholt, Horns Rev, Femern Belt and Middelgrunden, and more are under construction.
 Several wind farms in the inner Danish waters and Kriegers Flak in the Baltic Sea are under the planning phase controlled by the Danish Authorities.
 Foreign investors are very interested in wind turbine developing projects in Denmark.

 Largest wind farms in the world